 To conclude this essay, I need to add something that I haven’t already.
 It’s probably one of the most vital things that I feel makes me able to write about this community, which is my own involvement in it a couple of years ago.
 The fact I did used to tag my photos with the word “nymphet” on my old personal account, which I have now deleted, is not really something I’m particularly proud of.
 I used to think it was alright since I had read the books, but on hindsight it didn’t really make things any better.
 I just liked the vintage aesthetic the community have, and in a way I was stupid to not realise it was dangerous.
 As a result of that men did used to comment strange things on my photos that I only half understood, and I never really knew what to do, because I was too naïve to realise they were sexualising me.
 I have this to say to people who are still involved with the “Lolita” or “nymphet” community- be careful what you post and with the people you’re involved with online.
 But that doesn’t mean you shouldn’t post cute pictures of your outfit or your new heart shaped glasses.
 No-one deserves to be sexualised, no matter what community they belong to.

-© B.E.
-Adams and Sinner’s Paradise, (2017-).
+© Sinner’s Paradise and its author, (2017-).
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to B.E.
-Adams and Sinner’s Paradise with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Sinner’s Paradise and its author with appropriate and specific direction to the original content.